Whether young or old, one could not help but to have been saddened (in June 2016), by the passing of Muhammad Ali “The Greatest”.

 - Real Men do not fight on social media; for they live in the real world not behind the cloak of anonymity of Twitter, which is nothing less than a coward’s way to live.

 - Real Men work hard to provide for their families and their community even when they are physically exhausted they keep going.
 For this is what a Real Man does; he never gives up.

 - Real men live in the present; they do not need to fill their bodies with drugs or alcohol to feel like a man.
 When was the last time you saw the late Mandela or Mohammad Ali stumble out of a bar wasting money that could feed, clothe or educate a family member?

 - Real men do not feel threatened by a strong woman; for they know that a strong woman is the backbone of the family and will keep the family going, in times of need.
 Indeed, it was the strong wives of both Mandela and Ali, who nursed their husbands during their final years with so much love and dignity.
 Both had to be strong to get rid of people (including family members), who wanted to exploit their husband’s fame for their own personal gains.
 Both women gave up promising careers or good life, to devote themselves to their husbands, Both were able to balance their husband’s charity and peace work while protecting husbands whose health was deteriorating.
-Both men relied heavily on their strong women, sometimes even needing the wife’s help to raise their hands to wave to fans.
+Both men relied heavily on their strong women, sometimes even needing the wife’s help to raise their hands to wave to well wishers.
 Yes, a Real Man knows that marriage is about partnership not superiority or, dominance.
 Thinking your sexist posts on social media make you look big does nothing but show people that you are nothing but a little boy pretending to be a man.
 You my friend, are nothing but an imposter (a person who deceives others by pretending to be someone else).

 - Real men are not afraid to admit to being wrong and are not without flaws; both men had shortcomings in the areas of marriage and fatherhood, which they acknowledged and regretted.